- Windows Updates are crucial for the proper functioning of your Windows 10 PC, as they provide crucial patches, fixes, and new features.

 5. Close CMD and try to install the latest Windows Update again.

-For more information on how use the System Update Readiness tool on Windows 7 and how to fix error detected in the CheckSUR.log, check out Microsoft’s Support page.
+For more information on how to use the System Update Readiness tool on Windows 7 and how to fix error detected in the CheckSUR.log, check out Microsoft’s Support page.

-We hope that the solutions listed above helped you to fix the ‘The data is invalid’ error.
 As always, if you’ve come across other solutions to fix this problem, you can help the Windows community by listing the troubleshooting steps in the comments below.